-Your new car loan can drive your credit ahead, cementing your reputation as a responsible borrower who can be trusted with major responsibility including the much-coveted mortgage.
+A new car loan can drive your credit ahead, cementing your reputation as a responsible borrower who can be trusted with major responsibility, including the much-coveted mortgage.

 But take a wrong turn – even one late payment – and your credit score will sink, making it more difficult — and in some cases nearly impossible — to obtain credit in the future.

-Another way to eliminate negative equity is to buy another car in which the dealership rolls the amount currently owned into the new loan.
-Doing so will mean paying interest for both cars, Reed cautioned.
-However, incentives could reduce the balance or even erase the negative equity, Reed wrote.
-His example: “If a person was $1,500 upside down on the trade-in car and wanted to buy a new car that had a $2,500 rebate, he or she could erase the negative equity and still have $1,000 for a down payment on the new car.
+Edmunds’ example: “If a person was $1,500 upside down on the trade-in car and wanted to buy a new car that had a $2,500 rebate, he or she could erase the negative equity and still have $1,000 for a down payment on the new car.
 Note, however, that cars with heavy incentives tend to have lower resale value for at least three years, according to Edmunds pricing analysts.
-This means you will be upside down for a longer period of time.
-In other words, it will take more time for this car to be available as a free-and-clear trade-in.”
+This means you will be upside down for a longer period of time.”

 What’s your experience with financing car purchases?
 Share with us in comments below or on our Facebook page.